Entities Setup

 After creating an entity you usually need to add some attributes that determine its properties in the database or within a string of characters in a display.
 Go to the Data Definition tab (the default setting).

-Click “Add New Attribute” to add multiple attributes in one window.
+Click “Add attribute” to add one attribute or “Add multiple” to add multiple attributes in one window.

 Attribute Name – Type the name that will be used.